 Rhythm: in dance, this word has the same meaning as in music.
 Though, it is used to refer to different things.
 When choreographers say to dancers “stick to the rhythm”, they are usually talking about the tempo, which is the speed at which the beat is counted.
 The rhythm can also be the particular form of gathering the beat, together with a certain character or dynamic that give name to a type of dance (for example the waltz, the march, etc.).
 In the widest sense, the rhythm is the way in which the temporal factor of movement is organized, including beat, tempo, measure, accents and dynamics.
 When talking about movement dramaturgy, rhythm is also used to refer to the effect produced in a choreographic piece by the combination or arrangement of formal elements, as length of scenes, intensity, timing, or recurrent themes, to create movement, tension, emotional value and progression in the development of the dance.

 Score: written text that records the movement of one or several dancers.
 There are currently various systems used for writing dance scores.
 The following are some of the most popular: Labanotation, Benesh notation or Conté notation.
+The 'score' may also refer to the series of guidelines created by a choreographer that are followed by the dancers to perform a show.
+This is a common compositional method used mainly by postmodern or contemporary choreographers.

 Shape: (movement shape) opposed to quality or dynamic, shape is an outside visual aspect of movement which includes the body and it’s way of making use of space and time.